-Unwanted calls, including robocalls and texts, are consistently among the top problems consumers cite when filing complaints with the FCC each year.
-The FCC is committed to protecting consumers from unwanted telemarketing calls and text messages, and is working closely with an industry-led strike force to give consumers more control over the calls and texts they receive.
+Unwanted calls, including robocalls and texts, are consistently among the top consumer complaints filed with the FCC each year.
+The FCC is committed to protecting consumers from unwanted telemarketing calls and text messages, and works closely with industry representatives to give consumers more control over the calls and texts they receive.

-The Commission has tackled robocalls on as many fronts as possible, whether by implementing new rules, ruling on questions raised about the law, taking enforcement action, keeping consumers informed, encouraging new pro-consumer innovation or urging the private sector to step up and stop this scourge.
+The Commission has tackled robocalls on as many fronts as possible, implementing new rules, ruling on questions raised about the law, taking enforcement action, keeping consumers informed, and encouraging new pro-consumer innovation by the private sector.

 Click the tabs below for more information on FCC rules and consumer rights, call-blocking resources and additional FAQs.

-You can also file a complaint with the FCC if you believe you have received an illegal call, text or fax.
+You can also file a complaint with the FCC if you believe you have received an illegal call or text.

 Robocalls are unsolicited prerecorded telemarketing calls to landline home telephones, and all autodialed or prerecorded calls or text messages to wireless numbers, emergency numbers, and patient rooms at health care facilities.